parttimenerd/cf-cli-java-plugin/README.md

    --container-dir           -cd, the directory path in the container that the heap dump/JFR/... file will be
                                 saved to
+   --dry-run                 -n, just output to command line what would be executed --full                    -f, enable full mode for more comprehensive JVM analysis (only for status and
+                               record-status)
-   --dry-run                 -n, just output to command line what would be executed --keep                    -k, keep the heap dump in the container; by default the heap dump/JFR/... will
+   --keep                    -k, keep the heap dump in the container; by default the heap dump/JFR/... will
                                be deleted from the container's filesystem after being downloaded --local-dir               -ld, the local directory path that the dump/JFR/... file will be saved to,